What is Financial Freedom?

 Budget

-Making a month-to-month household spending plan and adhering to it is an important method to guarantee all bills are paid while investments and independent income building are on track.
+Creating a solid budget is essential to managing your finances and ensuring all bills are covered while keeping investments and independent income on track.
 Budgeting your money routinely clarifies your objectives and bolsters your willpower rather than letting yourself fall before the temptation to spend lavishly.
 Charge cards and high-interest consumer loans present hazards to your wealth-building.
 For additional guidance on how to budget you can review the 5 essential rules of thumb to follow.

 Pay your dues and debts

 Student loans, mortgages, and similar loans usually have a much lower rate of interest than credit cards and retail store cards, making them less dangerous to your finances.
-With credit cards, you might end up amassing thousands of dollars of high-interest debts.
-Drowning in debt for years is the complete opposite of independence.
+Struggling with credit card debt?
+Use our Credit Card Debt Calculator to estimate payoff timelines and make a plan to eliminate high-interest debt faster.
 Debt, after all, insinuates obligation and even bondage, both of which clearly counter the idea of financial freedom.

 Save